Mishti92/writing-from-the-void/content/all posts/a moody girls guide to surviving an existential crisis.md

 she will one day learn to love herself. she will become her favorite person. and together, they will find a way out of this existential crisis.

-i got everything i wanted,
-and i burned it to the ground.

-step 1:
-move to brazil
-dont socialize
-dont interact with anyone
-dont make friends

-break up. congrats, you are now single.

-no one would miss you. no one would think you are not responding to your texts